All Products

 Protocol

 Enter the access key for your Azure Blob Storage account.
-Click the image icon to view the plaintext value.
+Click the image icon to view the plain text.

 4. Click Test Connection to test the connectivity between Dataphin and the cluster.

-The Kubernetes deployment mode does not support connection testing.
-Click Submit directly.
+The Kubernetes deployment mode does not support testing the connection, so you can directly click Submit.

-After creating a Flink compute source, bind it to a project.
+After you create the Flink compute source, you can bind it to a project.
 For more information, see Create a general project.